return42/sphkerneldoc/linux_src_doc/drivers/mtd/ubi/ubi_h.rst

 alien
     list of physical eraseblocks which should not be used by UBI (e.g., those belonging to "preserve"-compatible internal volumes)

+fastmap
+    list of physical eraseblocks which relate to fastmap (e.g., eraseblocks of the current and not yet erased old fastmap blocks)

 corr_peb_count
     count of PEBs in the \ ``corr``\  list